EmanuelAfessa/Rainfall_Analytics_Prediction/Readme.md

 ## 4. Collecting data

 Data collected for United States meterological stations on a limited time range.
 The main raw data is weather.csv in data folder.
-Here the independent variable we want to **forecast is the level of precipitation in inches on a given date at given US City**.
+Here the independent variable is precipitation in inches.
 The data has **natural dependent variables** like **wind speed, wind direction, average temperature,etc**.

 ## 5. Storing and enriching the data